Portland Sailing Center

 Whatever your sailing goals there are no skills of greater value than basic sail and wind management, basic maneuvering, boat operation and terminology.
 Virtually everything we do derives from these basic skills.
 Experienced sailors simply do these things very well.

-Basic 1 is taught on ballasted keelboats from 22 to 24 feet in length with one instructor per four students.
+Basic 1 is taught on ballasted keelboats from 22 to 24 feet in length with four students per boat.
 Instructors emphasize safety and fun which puts casual students at ease while allowing the eager to flourish.
 Classes meet six times spread over several weeks, so you'll have time to absorb material, and you'll see a variety of conditions.
 Course is mostly boat time and includes, among other things:

 Click here to link to the schedule/sign-up page.